List of boardwalks in the United States: Long Branch

 Long Branch developed into a resort town in the late 18th century, with oceanside hotels, large estates, and grand theaters.
+Long Branch has had numerous piers throughout its history.
+The first pier, "Bath House Pier" was built in 1828, but was destroyed in 1854 due to a nor'easter.
+In 1875, the "East End Exclusion Pier" opened, but was destroyed after a month due to faulty construction.
+In 1879, the "Ocean Pier" was opened, but was heavily damaged and removed in 1881.
+In 1881, the "Iron Pier" was constructed, but was heavily damaged by a storm and tugboat collision in 1901, leading to its removal in 1908.
+In 1913, the "Amusement/Fishing Pier" opened at 950 feet, although in 1945 a hurricane destroyed the end part of it.
+However, in 1987 the pier caught on fire, and was removed in 1998.
+In contrast to the destruction of its several piers, Long Branch has maintained a 1.9 mile boardwalk that opened in 1906, which stretches from Seven Presidents Oceanfront Park in the north to the end of Ocean Avenue N/Brighton Ave by Elberon.

-In 2005, Pier Village, a Victorian-inspired mixed-use community consisting of rental residences atop retail space, opened.
+In 2005, Pier Village, a Victorian-inspired mixed-use community consisting of rental residences atop retail space, opened, although it notably lacked a pier like previous iterations of the waterfront.
 A public grassy area called Festival Plaza is the site of regular events, including concerts, arts & crafts fairs, outdoor movies and holiday events.
 Long Branch is also home to Max's Famous Hotdogs and its rival, the original WindMill Hot Dogs, located in a windmill-shaped building since 1963.
-Condominiums continue to be developed rapidly apace along the Long Branch boardwalk.
+Condominiums continue to be developed rapidly apace along the Long Branch boardwalk as a part of the Pier Village plan.

 Manasquan

-Manasquan hosts a busy boardwalk in Monmouth County, New Jersey.
+Manasquan hosts a busy 1 mile long asphalt boardwalk in Monmouth County, New Jersey.
 The borough maintains an aggressive cleaning protocol for both the boardwalk and the beach.
+The boardwalk runs from Ocean Avenue in the north to Manasquan Inlet in the south and is primarily lined by private residences.
+The boardwalk, originally built in the 1800s, which once featured numerous pavilions and an amusement park, was wooden until it was replaced by asphalt in the 1950s.
 The Manasquan Inlet is the northern terminus of the inland portion of the Intracoastal Waterway.
 It provides surfers with waves that are corralled, refracted, and enlarged by the jetty protruding out into the Atlantic Ocean.